-PCR amplification is performed on 0.5 μg of test article RNA using HCV-specific primers.
+PCR amplification is performed on $0.5~\mu g$ of test article RNA using HCV-specific primers.
 In the presence of wild type HCV RNA sequences, these primers produce a 257 bp amplicon.
 In the presence of positive control RNA sequences, these primers produce a 144 bp amplicon.
 The amplification products are analyzed by agarose gel electrophoresis in the presence of ethidium bromide.
 The assay is performed according to SOP OPBT0956.
 The following controls are included in the assay:

-RNA (0.5 μg) from HCV negative cells
+Negative Control: RNA (0.5 μg) from HCV negative cells.

-Positive Control:

-Negative control RNA spiked with 100 copies of p19-100D
+Positive Control: Negative control RNA spiked with 100 copies of p19-100D in the RT-PCR reagents.

-RNA transcript

-No RNA Control:
+RNA transcript.

-Nuclease-free water to verify the absence of contamination
+No RNA Control: Nuclease-free water to verify the absence of contamination verify the absence of PCR inhibitors in the test article RNA